 Step 1: Do you really need a meeting?

 Too many times, business meetings are scheduled unnecessarily.
 It's not unusual to find yourself in a meeting where a simple communication could have been all that was required.
-In the scenario where multiple stakeholders are needed to regularly communicate and share information such as a large project, the key to success is efficient planning.
+The scenario where multiple stakeholders are needed to regularly communicate and share information such as a large project, the key to success is efficient planning.
 How many stakeholders are involved?
 How often do they need to meet?
 What is the structure of the meeting? and, what are the objectives?

 Not only will this enable you to work more effectively but you will save people's time, money - especially if meeting face to face requires travel, and spend more time focusing on the things that matter, like delivering the project.